 Boulevard Vincent Auriol would have been a perfectly uninteresting boulevard, were it not for the paintings one can find on the walls that surround it.
 Paris’ 13th district is famous for street art and if you care to have a look you can actually discover an open air gallery of international artists.
 Ever since I live in Paris I have the impression this is making the area more and more popular, up to a point where I now often see tour guides in this otherwise forgotten area.

-Alltough I stumble upon new street art regularly, some of the most impressive (and semi permanent) wall paintings I have discovered so far can be found between the metro stations Nationale and Chevaleret.
+Alltough I stumble upon new street art regularly, some of the most impressive (and semi-permanent) wall paintings I have discovered so far can be found between the metro stations Nationale and Chevaleret.
 Walking there allows you to admire every artwork carefully, but if you take the metro your view will be even better, although short.